microsoft/SparseSC/README.md

 - <img src="https://render.githubusercontent.com/render/math?math={V}#gh-light-mode-only">
   <img src="https://render.githubusercontent.com/render/math?math={\color{white}V}#gh-dark-mode-only">
   is a diagnoal matrix of weights applied to the covariates / pre-treatment outcomes.

+[^1]: matrices are formated with one row per unit and one column per feature / outcome

 Breaking down the two main equations, we have: